Disney Plus guide

 - Disney Plus gift subscriptions explained

 Throughout 2020 as contracts with other streamers expire, more movies from Star Wars, Marvel, Pixar and Disney will be added to the service, making the service even more desirable.
+Disney has begun to surprise release big movies, too, with Frozen 2 available to stream now and Onward launching on April 3.

 Below, read our guide to Disney Plus, including a list of movies we know are coming to the service in 2020.